February 3, 2012 Ukraine Enhances Efforts to Diversify Its Energy Sector February 2, 2012 Experience Winter Wonderland in Kyiv

 The delegated power of the people’s deputies of Ukraine starts from the moment of taking the loyalty oath to Ukraine.
 The refusal to swear entails losing a deputy’s mandate.

-People’s deputies are ensured parliamentary immunity.
+People’s deputies are ensured parliamentary immunity, which may be revoked only in special circumstances.

 Delegated Powers and Activities